Lady Gaga Belly At Super Bowl Halftime Show Gets Harsh Criticism

 LADY GAGA GOT UP THERE WITH HER REAL BODY WITHOUT A PERFECTLY FLAT STOMACH OR AIRBRUSH I LOVE HER SO MUCH — Emma Kate (@emmakateself) February 6, 2017

 Lady Gaga’s belly may have stolen the show for some people, but her overall performance was awesome and a lot of people really enjoyed it.
-In fact, according to Yahoo!
-News, Lady Gaga’s Halftime performance was one of the most watched in Super Bowl history!
+In fact, according to Yahoo News, Lady Gaga’s halftime performance was one of the most watched in Super Bowl history!

-As Yahoo!
-News points out, Lady Gaga has been singing about loving the skin you’re in for years.
+As Yahoo News points out, Lady Gaga has been singing about loving the skin you’re in for years.
 She doesn’t seem to care what anyone thinks of her and she has always done her own thing, making it special in her very own way.
 It seems as though her performance at Sunday night’s Super Bowl was just a way for Gaga to further express her herself and, for most, her vibe was electric — and her true fans loved every single minute (all 13 of them).

-In years to come, people will undoubtedly talk about Lady Gaga’s Halftime performance and she will be ranked fairly high amongst others including Beyonce’s.
+In years to come, people will undoubtedly talk about Lady Gaga’s halftime performance, and she will be ranked fairly high amongst others, including Beyonce’s.
 However, do you think that people will remember Gaga’s belly pooch when they think about this show?
 Do you think that body-shamers were being way too critical of Gaga’s body?

 Sound off in the comments section below.